Traumatic brain injury

 Traumatic brain injuries (TBI) are common and come with a large cost to both society and the individual.
-Imaging, particularly CT, plays a key role in accurate diagnosis, classification and follow-up.
+The diagnosis of traumatic brain injury is a clinical decision, however, imaging, particularly CT, plays a key role in diagnostic work-up, classification, prognostication and follow-up.

 They can be broadly divided into closed and penetrating head injuries 4: